JoshuaDRose/slushie0/README.md

 ### Hi there 👋

 - 🌱 I’m currently using and am fluent in Node.js.
 I can't decide what other languages to learn, so I'll just stick to Node.
+I do want to learn NODE-RED and C++ though.
 - 📫 Contact me on [discord](https://www.discord.com/users/542493666296594473/).
 - 💻 My Website: https://slushie0.github.io/slushie0/